 Serving with the Army, he soon found himself in Europe with an

-artillery unit and saw action during the
+artillery unit of the 87th Infantry Division and saw action during the

 Talking about the Battle of Bulge, Early explained how the Germans got too close for comfort.
 “Their tanks were less than a mile from the position of my battery.
 At least one company of their infantry was so close we could see them.”

 Early returned to the Senators in 1946.
 “How do you think the war will affect you?” asked O’Neill at spring training.

 “If the way I feel right now is an indication, I’m right back where I was in 1943,” Early answered.